 Laos, Thailand's sleepy neighbor to the north, is far less "discovered" than any of its neighbors.
 Vientiane, the country capital, is a charming and attractive place filled with lovely architecture left behind by the French.
 Luang Prabang, the country's former royal capital, is one of the most interesting, most laid-back places in Southeast Asia.
 You can smell the baguettes baking and even find a decent bottle of wine.
 Laos is devoutly Buddhist country and many people rise at dawn to feed long processions of monks.
 Since LP is a UNESCO World Heritage site, nothing new can be built, and little can be changed.
 We often hear it called "Chiang Mai fifty years ago."
 The ideal visit to Laos will include both Vientiane and Luang Prabang.
 Since people often tell us they hated to leave, you may want to stay longer.

-Traveling to Laos is easy.
+Getting ThereTraveling to Laos is easy.
 There are regular flights to both Vientiane and Luang Prabang from Bangkok, to Luang Prabang from Chiang Mai and Sukhothai, and to Vientiane from Phnom Penh and Hanoi.
 You can enjoy a leisurely Mekong River cruise from Chang Khong (near Chiang Rai) in Thailand to Luang Prabang, or across the Friendship Bridge near Nongkhai (also in Thailand) and then by road to Vientiane.
 Pakse can be reached by air from Bangkok, Vientiane and Siem Reap, or by road from Thailand.
 We will be happy to help with these logistics when it comes time to create your special Laos adventure.

 Planning Your HolidayPurple Dragon offers all-inclusive travel programs and unique side trips designed to help first-time visitors get acquainted with magical Laos.
 Creating the perfect adventure could not be easier!
 Our tours (we hate to call them that) are all modular.
 Choose a destination and arrive any day.
 Our programs use carefully-chosen gay and lesbian-friendly hotels.
 Your tour includes a private transportation and guide, so you'll never be herded around on a bus with 40 strangers.
 Although we have already chosen the optimum amount of time to visit each place you can extend your stay in any of our destinations.

 Before your trip we will give you extensive "Before You Go" information that includes tips about packing, weather, money, shopping, food, travel practicalities and local culture that will help you enjoy a worry-free holiday.

 Planning Your HolidayPurple Dragon's packages offer great value and save you time and effort by arranging your choice of hotel, round trip airport transportation, and touring with a personal English-speaking guide.
 You can always add extra nights and optional sightseeing if you wish.
 We will give you plenty of help to prepare for your adventure, including detailed "Before You Go" information.

 Leisurely Luang Prabang Four Days and three nights to Discover Laos' tranquil royal capital.
 This is just enough time to see the basics. of course, you may stay longer to experience Luang Prabang more leisurely and in greater depth.
 We offer quite a few optional activities that will help you enjoy your time, like cooking classes, elephant adventures (one day or two), and more.
 See our optional sighteeing and activities in Luang Prabang below.